piranna/piranna.github.io/pages/hire-me.md

   from them, or they have initiative and are eager to learn and improve themselves

-As cleary explained at <https://mailchi.mp/bonillaware/sabotear-tu-empresa>, these points are a direct result of having a motivated team, and that's a responsability of the company itself:
+As clearly explained at <https://mailchi.mp/bonillaware/sabotear-tu-empresa>, these points are a direct result of having a motivated team, and that's a responsibility of the company itself:

 > To motivate our team members -beyond a correct retribution- we only need to
 > create an environment where they can do their work well, where each time they
-> can do it better and, in addition, they contribute to a purposse whom they
+> can do it better and, in addition, they contribute to a purpose they believe,
-> believe, beyond earn more and more money.
+> beyond earn more and more money.

 #### Do you currently have a job?
 What do you like and dislike about it?

-Currently I'm working as *WebRTC Architect* for [Dyte](https://www.dyte.io/) as my main job and as part-time freelance developer, consultor and auditor.
+Currently I'm working as _WebRTC Architect_ for [Dyte](https://www.dyte.io/) as
+my main job and as part-time freelance developer, consultant and auditor.
 In that way, I'm always actively looking for freelance projects to work on remote in my spare time (maybe yours! :-D ).

 ##### 👍 Likes